 In the case of shared charters, the crew will go over their particular policies for determining fishing ‘order’ (i.e., who gets to reel in the first fish).
 This varies from boat to boat, and from captain to captain.

 On longer Maui sport fishing charters, the vessels will sometimes head towards a FAD (fish aggregation device) / buoy.
-Some of these locations can take up to 2 hours to get to, so trying to reach them on a 4-6 hour trip is not often attempted.
+Some of these locations can take over 2 hours to get to, so trying to reach them on a 4-6 hour trip is not usually attempted.
 The boats will troll on their way to the buoys, and once they arrive they’ll slow down and work the area making repeated passes.
 If they’re lucky enough to chance upon a “bird pile”, a pod of actively feeding dolphin, or floating debris they’ll work that spot first.
-For the record, fishing near dolphin can be a pain in the ass.
+For the record, fishing near dolphin can be a pain in the butt.
 Dolphin have the uncanny ability to strip the fish off your hooks (both bait fish and hooked game fish).

 When captains discover a spot they want to work, some will switch from artificial lures to live bait, if they’re lucky enough to have caught some earlier.
 Not all boats use live bait.
 In fact, the majority don’t do it as a daily practice.
-With few exceptions, the boats that live bait stay out for 8 hours or more, head farther offshore, and leave in the middle of the night.
+With a few exceptions, the boats that live bait stay out for 8 hours or more, head farther offshore, and leave in the middle of the night.
 Baitfish are more easily caught in the dark, so moon phase can play a roll in the availability of live bait.